davsec-teaching/ECS160-Winter2025/Homework-2.md

 redis-cli --scan | while read key; do echo "$key -> $(redis-cli GET "$key")"; done
 ```

+As always, create JUnit test cases to test the persistence framework.
+You can use Jedis in the JUnit test-case to verify that the object got persisted.

 **_Submission_**

 Please commit your code to the Github repo and tag it.
 Your submission should contain a single link to the repository and the tag.